Contributor Safety: Four Models to Shape Your Thinking

 Sometimes we get in our own way.
 Sometimes we get in each others' way.

 If you’re a leader who’s not sure if you’re providing your teams with the contributor safety they crave, or if you’re an individual looking for more autonomy and accountability in your role, keep reading.
-These models are meant to encourage you to find the gap between where you are, and where you can be.
+These models are meant to encourage you to find the gap between where you are, and where you can be with psychological safety.

 What is Contributor Safety?